Dennis-Kasch/PlantAI/Project_Plan.md

 ## Schedule

-* **Research Phase (1-2 weeks):** Figure out what data to use, how/if to implement on Android or web, what technology to use and wfor what plant.
+* **Research Phase (1-2 weeks):** Figure out what data to use, how/if to implement on Android or web, what technology to use and for what plant.
 * **Implementation phase I (3-4 weeks):** Implement a basic UI that allows to take pictures and receive an assessment that shows if the plant is healthy or not, maybe also water level and/or nutrition.
 * **Implementation phase II (3-4 weeks):** Optimize UI and refine assessment to more complexity (nutrition, diseases) .
 Could possible include further plants when phase I is going well.
 * **Delivery phase (1-2 weeks):** Further optimization and bug fixing.
 Create a final product.